-If the external keyboard appears to have the same problem as the internal keyboard, the system board may be having some problem.
-Replace it with a new one and following the instructions in Chapter 4.
+If the external keyboard appears to have the same problem as the internal keyboard, the system board may be damaged.
+Replace it with a new one following the instructions in Chapter 4.

-Run the test and Diagnostics Program, which will automatically execute the Keyboard Test.
+Run the Diagnostic Program, which will automatically execute the Keyboard Test.
 Refer to Chapter 3, Tests and Diagnostics for more information on how to run the program.

 If an error is located, go to Procedure 3.
-If an error does not occur, the keyboard is functioning ok.
+If an error does not occur, the keyboard is functioning properly.